Impose safety, cost controls first on nuclear

 Increasingly policymakers and citizens across the political spectrum recognize the need to rethink traditional sources of energy and work toward a more diversified and sustainable mix of energy sources.

-Supporters of nuclear power say that its future could be assured by congressional approval of new federal loan guarantees.
+Supporters of nuclear power say that its future could be assured by congressional approval of new federal loan guarantees for reactors.
 President Obama endorsed an expansion of nuclear power in his State of the Union address and his 2011 budget proposal supports a tripling of the current federal loan guarantee program for advanced nuclear reactors to $54.5 billion.
 Congress may soon act on this request, but it has received little public attention and debate.

 The new plants will be so expensive and risk of failure potentially so great — as high as 50 percent according to the Government Accountability Office) — that, in effect, building the plants is not economically feasible without such a federal loan guarantee.